Parallel Computing Course Review Notes

-Layout of grids and thread blocks, calculating global id Parallelism, concurrency, warp of threads, global id, multi-core CPU vs many-core GPU
+Layout of grids and thread blocks, calculation of global id Parallelism, concurrency, warp, global id, CPU multicore vs GPU many-core

-Writing results for given codes, analyze why those results occur
+Write results for code, analyze why such results occur

-Data partitioning: clarify the data range handled by each part Task parallelism: thread pool experiment
+Data partitioning: clearly define the data range processed by each part Task parallelism: thread pool experiment

 CUDA Programming 15*2

-Specific problems, design grids and thread blocks, or given thread blocks, just need to design grids; Fixed procedure in the main function; the key lies in writing kernel functions;
+Specific problems, design grids and thread blocks, or given thread blocks, only need to design grids; Fixed process in the main function; the key is to write the kernel function;

 2 Parallel Computing